dhall-lang/dhall-lang/standard/imports.md

-Similar to the `as Text` import, note that `0x"0123456789abcdef"` in the above judgment is a Dhall `Bytes` literal and the same observation concerning semantic integraty checks applies: The semantic integrity check is not a hash of the raw underlying byte string but the one of the encoded Dhall expression.
+Similar to the `as Text` import, note that `0x"0123456789abcdef"` in the above judgment is a Dhall `Bytes` literal and the same observation concerning semantic integrity checks applies: The semantic integrity check is not a hash of the raw underlying byte string but the one of the encoded Dhall expression.

 If an import ends with `as Location`, import its location as a value of type